jjlee/git-meld-index/README.md

 Git submodules are ignored.
 This could probably be improved (git-difftool does something with these).

-Possibly symlinks should be treated the same way as git-difftool does (writing a file containing the hash of the link target, I think).
+Symlinks are not treated specially at present.
+They could be treated the same way as git-difftool does: writing a file containing the link target.
+Then the link could be edited in meld and updated by git-meld-index to point to the edited link target.

 It would probably make sense to implement updating from arbitrary commits and arbitrary directories.